rockstor/rockstor-doc/services.rst

 in order to fetch users from the LDAP directory.

-First, the LDAP service needs to be configured: click on the **wrench** icon and fill the form with the values corresponding to your LDAP server.
+First, the LDAP service needs to be configured: click on the **wrench** icon and fill in the form with the values corresponding to your LDAP server.

 .. image:: images/services/ldap_config.png
    :scale: 70 %